The rich want to use money to solve problems, except the problems that made them rich

 Giridharadas argues that’s because the people acting as the most generous made their cash in ways that have caused economic hardships for the working class, in part by discouraging government regulation or taxation of their industries.
 At the same time, the major gifts of so-called philanthro-capitalists perpetuates the idea that governments don’t need to overhaul broken social programs because the super-rich can fund or think up new ways to act as saviors.

-“It actually takes a lot of rigging and engineering to have as much progress as we’ve had and not improve the bottom line of 170 million people in your society.
+“It actually takes a lot of rigging and engineering to have as much progress as we’ve had and not improve the bottom line of 117 million people in your society.
 That’s not a natural phenomenon.
-That is a heavily engineered phenomenon,” he says.
+That is a heavily engineered phenomenon,” he says, referring to a statistic about the number of Americans shut out from economic growth in recent decades.
 “What I found was that the extraordinary generosity of our time was not merely failing to fix the cruelty.
 It wasn’t merely not doing enough, fast enough.
 It was actually part and parcel of what allowed the cruelty to occur and go on.”

 To make its case, Winners Take All profiles several of the corporate, nonprofit, and political players who have grown, maintained, or in some way supported the current unbalanced charity system.
 The goal, he says, was to figure out who was truly aware of the total cost of their actions, and how intentional they were about perpetuating inequality under the guise of advancement, and how they justified that.

 The book shares the story of Hilary Cohen, a Georgetown graduate whose youthful idealism led her to a join the global management company McKinsey.
-Giridharadas also once worked briefly a consultant for that company in Mumbai, and spends a lot of time explaining how such places sell young graduates on the idea that they will have the reach and client base to make an impact, even if the work turns out to be far more “humdrum, not world-saving.”
-In one way, the caliber of client creates a pressure-cooker atmosphere that encourages workaholism, even if much of that work is on optimizing mundane and dull parts of company portfolios.
+Giridharadas also once worked briefly as a consultant for that company in Mumbai, and spends a lot of time explaining how such places sell young graduates on the idea that they will have the reach and client base to make an impact, even if the work turns out to be far more “humdrum, not world-saving.”
+In one way, the caliber of clients creates a pressure-cooker atmosphere that encourages workaholism, even if much of that work is on optimizing mundane and dull parts of company portfolios.

 There’s also a tendency within such firms to prize slick answers that lead to continued billable work over closely dissecting how various problems might be interconnected.
 The supposed trade-off, he writes, is that workers “are entering the world of money in order to master the tools needed to help those it has forsaken.”
 In reality, “that may be useful for helping a tire company shave costs or a solar panel maker select a promising market for global expansion, but it didn’t deserve its status as a cure-all across all domains.”
 At McKinsey, Cohen grew disillusioned and increasingly concerned: She’s since left, but at one point her clients included Barack Obama, who was designing his own foundation through that same system to revive democracy.

-Note: Correction: This article has been updated to reflect the fact that the correct number of Americans shut out from economic growth is 117 million.